2017 - 2018 READINGS at The Poetry Center at PCCC

 Many of the readings and workshops offered at The Poetry Center are also featured on Maria Mazziotti Gillan's blog.

 All readings are free and open to the public.
-Open readings will follow the featured readers on 12/3, 3/4, 4/1, and 5/6.
+Open readings follow the featured readers when time allows.

 Writing workshops are held on the mornings of these readings in the same location.
 Pre-registration is required for these workshops and a fee of $20 must be submitted with registration.
 For questions and to confirm that workshops are still open to registration, email email@example.com or call 973-684-6555.

 The Poetry Center strives to maintain a barrier-free facility including complete access for patrons using wheelchairs, large print materials, and FM listening systems.
 Please contact 973-684-6555 for availability.

 Join the Poetry Center in celebrating 38 years of publishing the Paterson Literary Review (PLR) with a reading featuring many contributors to issue #45.
 PLR features unpublished work by well-known writers, as well as by writers whose work is so good it should be better known.
 Poems from PLR have appeared in Best American Poetry and the Pushcart Prize Anthologies.
 PLR has been chosen by the Library Journal, as one of the ten best literary journals in the country, and, in 2008, PLR was chosen as best journal by the Montserrat Review.

 December 2, 2017 Patricia Spears Jones & Diane Wakoski